 The priority application deadline is December 10 for fall semester admission.
 Applications received after this date may be reviewed if space remains in the next class.

 Plan of Study for the Speech-Language Pathology Doctorate Program

 All students complete an evidence-based course sequence and a capstone project of their own design.
 Remaining elective courses are taken within and outside of the department and are tailored to the student’s interests and career goals.

 All plans of study are individualized to student interests and are created through collaboration between the student and the mentor.
-A minimum 30 credit hours are required to complete the SLPD program requirements.
+A minimum 33 credit hours are required to complete the program requirements.

-Because SLPD students enter this program with ASHA certification, no additional clinical experiences are required.
-However, students may choose to include further clinical experiences as a part of their identified plan of study.
+However, students may choose to include additional clinical experiences as a part of their plan of study.
 Additionally, students may be asked to apply clinical methodologies discussed in course work in their professional settings, and subsequently report on the outcomes.